Module checking of pushdown multi-agent systems: --hardness of ATL* pushdown module-checking

-\paragraph{Construction of the $\ATLStar$ formula $\varphi$ in Theorem~\ref{theorem:lowerboundReduction}} A check-tree $\tpl{T,\Lab}$ for a sequence $\nu$ of ATM configuration codes is \emph{well-formed} if \begin{itemize} \item \emph{goodness:} there are no $\widehat{check_3}$-branching nodes (this means that the subtree rooted at the $\{\Start{3}\}$-node of a $check_3$-marked $3$-block contains at most one $\widehat{check_3}$-marked $3$-block), and each $\{\End{1}\}$-node in a partial $2$-block check-subtree has two children (i.e., all the environment choices in the $\{\End{1}\}$-branching nodes are enabled); \item the ATM configuration codes in $\nu$ are well-formed; \item $\nu$ starts with the code of the initial configuration for $\alpha$; \item \emph{fairness:} $\nu$ is faithful to the evolution of $\mathcal{M}$ and for each path visiting a (well-formed) $\CheckB{3}$-marked $3$-block $\bl_3$ and a (well-formed) $\CheckMark{3}$-marked $3$-block $\bla_3$, $\bl_3$ and $\bla_3$ have the same number. \end{itemize}
+We now illustrate in detail the construction of the $\ATLStar$ formula $\varphi$ in Theorem~\ref{theorem:lowerboundReduction}.
+To this end, we need an additional definition and a preliminary result.

-An extended tree-code $\tpl{T_e,\Lab_e}$ is \emph{well-formed} if each check-tree in $\tpl{T_e,\Lab_e}$ is well-formed.
-Evidently, there is a well-formed extended tree-code if and only if there is an accepting computation tree of $\mathcal{M}$ over $\alpha$.
-We show the following result that together with Lemma~\ref{lemma:constructionOfOPD} provides a proof of Theorem~\ref{theorem:lowerboundReduction}.
+\begin{defi}[Well-formed Check-trees] A check-tree $\tpl{T,\Lab}$ for a sequence $\nu$ of ATM configuration codes is \emph{well-formed} if \begin{itemize} \item $\tpl{T,\Lab}$ satisfies the \emph{goodness property}, which means that: \begin{itemize} \item there are no $\widehat{check_3}$-branching nodes,\footnote{Recall that a $\widehat{check_3}$-branching node is a $\End{3}$-node having two children, one labeled by $\{\widehat{check_3},\lambda\}$ and one which is not marked and is labeled by $\{\lambda\}$ for some $\lambda\in\Lambda$.} i.e., the unique branching $\End{3}$-nodes are the $check_3$-branching nodes.\footnote{Recall that the $check_3$-branching nodes in the check-subtrees of the accepting environment strategy trees of $\GS(\PS)$ are controlled by the system player.} This entails that the subtree rooted at the $\{\Start{3}\}$-node of a $check_3$-marked $3$-block contains at most one $\widehat{check_3}$-marked $3$-block. \item Each $\{\End{1}\}$-node in a partial check $2$-block-tree has two children (i.e., all the choices in the $\{\End{1}\}$-branching nodes are enabled).\footnote{Recall that the $\{\End{1}\}$-nodes in the check-subtrees of the accepting environment strategy trees of $\GS(\PS)$ are controlled by the environment.} \end{itemize} \item The ATM configuration codes in $\nu$ are well-formed; \item $\nu$ starts with the code of the initial configuration for $\alpha$; \item \emph{fairness condition:} $\nu$ is faithful to the evolution of $\mathcal{M}$ and for each path visiting a (well-formed) $\CheckB{3}$-marked $3$-block $\bl_3$ and a (well-formed) $\CheckMark{3}$-marked $3$-block $\bla_3$, $\bl_3$ and $\bla_3$ have the same number. \end{itemize} \end{defi}